Alexandre-P-J/GMeetRecorder/README.md

 # Google Meet Recorder
 <img src="./logo.svg" alt="Google Meet Recorder logo" height="200"/><p>Attend and record google meet calls automatically.</p>
 ## Backends
- - UPC (polytechnic university of catalonia): Right now the only supported account type.
+ - UPC (polytechnic university of catalonia)
- - Google Mail: WIP.
+ - Gmail
  - Other Organizations that use the Google suite: By request.
 ## Instructions
 This software only requires [docker-compose](https://docs.docker.com/compose/install "Install docker-compose") and it should run on any platform supported by docker.